browning-lab/hap-ibd/README.md

 The **hap-ibd** program is licensed under the Apache License, Version 2.0 (the License).
 You may obtain a copy of the License from http://www.apache.org/licenses/LICENSE-2.0

-Source files in the net/sf/samtools/ directory are from the Broad Institute and are licensed under the [MIT License](https://opensource.org/licenses/MIT).
-The Broad Institute files are used to perform BGZIP decompression.